What was Civic Nebraska’s position on the lawsuit?

 What created the need for this legal action?

 Officially, the suit was triggered by a Sept.
 30, 2019, letter from the governor to the AG, serving notice that he would not be making an appointment this year for the position of Douglas County Election Commissioner.
 The governor’s decision was based on a Sept.
 24, 2019, Attorney General’s Opinion agreeing with Civic Nebraska’s contention that appointing the officials violated the state Constitution.
 “It is my belief that this issue should be decided by our judicial system before a legislative change is undertaken … my refusal is necessary in order to have this matter determined by the courts in a timely manner,” the governor’s letter states.

-The Nebraska Supreme Court agreed to hear the case but then moved it to Lancaster County District Court after the two sides could not agree upon a common set of facts by a Nov.
+The Nebraska Supreme Court agreed to hear the case in 2019, but then moved it to Lancaster County District Court after the two sides could not agree upon a common set of facts by a Nov.
 5, 2019, deadline.
 On Jan.
 14, 2021, Judge Lori Maret ruled the statute was constitutional.
 The attorney general’s office said it would appeal the ruling to the Nebraska Supreme Court.
 On Aug.
 20, 2021, the court affirmed Judge Maret’s ruling.

 1913: The Nebraska Legislature, in an effort to keep the administration of elections in the state’s largest counties honest, passes statutes that require counties over certain population thresholds to have appointed election commissioners.

 1994: Then-Attorney General Don Stenberg issues an Attorney General’s Opinion on LB76, which sought to reform election law in Nebraska, describes county election commissioners in counties over 50,000 residents as “county officers.”